umeshramya/reactstrap-react-lib/README.md

                     validation ={()=>{
                         // return "validation error"
-                        //if no wrror return ""
+                        // if no error return ""

                         return ""
                     }}